Premier Padel Miami 2026

 The P1 designation places Miami among the most prestigious regular tour events in professional padel, sitting just below the four annual Majors and the season-ending Finals.
 P1 tournaments feature:

 Miami has emerged as a strategic location for Premier Padel's expansion into North America.
 The city's large Spanish-speaking population, warm weather, and growing padel community make it an ideal market for the sport.
-For American fans, Miami P1 offers a rare chance to see players like Arturo Coello, Agustin Tapia, and compete live without international travel.
+For American fans, Miami P1 offers a rare chance to see players like Arturo Coello, Agustin Tapia, and Gemma Triay compete live without international travel.

 Premier Padel Miami 2026 offers €495,158 in total prize money, distributed across both men's and women's draws.
 Winners take home €26,000 per player, while even early-round participants earn significant prize money.